ZanderUF/MSR_1D/PrecursorSolve/docs/source/input.rst

 Parameter  Value        Description
 =========  ===========  ================================================
+time       yes or no    Perform a time dependent calculation dbg        yes or no    Turn on DEBUG printing - prints a lot of stuff meth       integer      0 - forward Euler 1 - backward Euler
-time       yes or no    Perform a time dependent calculation step       yes or no    Perform a step perturbation or not ramp       yes or no    Perform a ramp perturbation or not zag        yes or no    Perform a zig-zag perturbation or not
+step       yes or no    Perform a step perturbation or not ramp       yes or no    Perform a ramp perturbation or not zag        yes or no    Perform a zig-zag perturbation or not